NJIT plays in America East Tournament against the Maine - WTOP News

 Newark, New Jersey; Saturday, 4 p.m.
 EST

-The Highlanders have gone 10-6 against America East opponents, with a 5-10 record in non-conference play.
-NJIT allows 74.1 points to opponents and has been outscored by 6.4 points per game.
+The Highlanders are 10-6 against America East opponents and 5-10 in non-conference play.
+NJIT is fourth in the America East with 23.3 defensive rebounds per game led by Ari Fulton averaging 4.9.

-The Black Bears’ record in America East play is 6-10.
-Maine gives up 68.7 points to opponents while being outscored by 6.0 points per game.
+The Black Bears are 6-10 in America East play.
+Maine gives up 68.7 points to opponents and has been outscored by 6.0 points per game.

-NJIT averages 7.1 made 3-pointers per game, 1.0 more made shot than the 6.1 per game Maine allows.
-Maine has shot at a 44.6% clip from the field this season, 1.2 percentage points greater than the 43.4% shooting opponents of NJIT have averaged.
+NJIT averages 7.1 made 3-pointers per game, 1.0 more made shot than the 6.1 per game Maine gives up.
+Maine averages 6.0 made 3-pointers per game this season, 1.8 fewer made shots on average than the 7.8 per game NJIT allows.

 The teams meet for the third time this season.
 NJIT won 67-58 in the last matchup on Feb.
 14. Sebastian Robinson led NJIT with 23 points, and Logan Carey led Maine with 20 points.

 TOP PERFORMERS: Robinson is averaging 14.4 points for the Highlanders.
-Ari Fulton is averaging 12.4 points over the last 10 games.
+Fulton is averaging 12.4 points and 6.8 rebounds over the past 10 games.

-Ryan Mabrey is shooting 34.8% from beyond the arc with 1.6 made 3-pointers per game for the Black Bears, while averaging 7.6 points.
-Carey is shooting 52.8% and averaging 13.7 points over the past 10 games.
+Carey is averaging 9.7 points and 1.5 steals for the Black Bears.
+Mekhi Gray is averaging 13.5 points over the last 10 games.

 LAST 10 GAMES: Highlanders: 6-4, averaging 68.4 points, 30.3 rebounds, 11.4 assists, 8.1 steals and 3.7 blocks per game while shooting 43.9% from the field.
 Their opponents have averaged 70.4 points per game.